EGI-Federation/documentation/content/en/internal/helpdesk/account-and-privileges/_index.md

 This link opens the registration information page which gives some additional information about registration process.
 Clicking on the [registration link](https://ggus.eu/?mode=register_info) guides to the form that the user has to fill in.
 After filling in the registration form, GGUS team will check whether support privileges can be granted.
-The user will receive an e-mail from the GGUS team (usually) confirming their supporter privileges.
+The user will receive an email from the GGUS team (usually) confirming their supporter privileges.

 ### Registration with the EGI AAI account